 These are Paul Gorman’s house rules, and contain most of the information needed to play.
 For spell descriptions and full equipment lists, see Labyrinth Lord AEC.
+See also the introductory TLDR and condensed Quick Reference.

 These rules started with the original 1974 three little brown books.
 The addition of house rules, such as ascending armor class, led to something that resembles the Lamentations of the Flame Princess rules, but tuned more to the setting implied by OD&D than the semi-historical 17th century of LotFP.